 A harder question is posed where the ad merely reminds viewers of the celebrity.
 One early case was Motschenbacher v.
 R.J.
-Reynolds To-bacco Co., where a television commercial for Winston cigarettes used a photograph of Lothar Motschenbacher's car.27 He was not visible in the photograph, and the number on the car was changed, but the car's redand-white design was recognizable.
-The court held for Motschenbacher
+Reynolds Tobacco Co., where a television commercial for Winston cigarettes used a stock photograph of a race including the car driven by Lothar Motschenbacher.
+He was not visible in the photograph, and the number on the car had been altered, but the car's red-and-white design was recognizable.
+The court held for Motschenbacher on a false-endorsement theory.
+Here, there was a plausible argument that viewers would (correctly) believe that he was in the car, so the idea of the car as an extension of his physical likeness has some weight to it.